 To a degree, just as writing and editing jobs vary in complexity and amount of investment, so do projects related to blogging and social media posting.
 However, blog-related work is often more predictable and standardized.

 Most blog posts and social media entries (of roughly 250 to 300 words) can be edited for a flat rate of $50 each—a rate that is negotiated during steps 3 and 4 above.
 Posts with higher word counts should be submitted so we can provide an estimate on cost and timeline for completion; work will not begin until you approve expense and schedule.

 Once you have determined how many posts you want to complete in a week, month, or quarter, contact us so we can negotiate a regular payment amount and a predictable cycle for submission and completion.
-Additional perks include
+Additional perks for retainer clients include

 - your blog entries, social media posts, and e-newsletters will be handled on a priority basis;